 - Chewing the Scenery: Benny's breakdown when he's fired.
 He sure seems like he's going to take that table with him.
-And even though the actor has some Large Ham tendencies, in this case, it works.

 - It Will Never Catch On: Played for laughs with the Buffy joke and far, far more seriously with Benny's story.

 - Mars Needs Women: One of the sketches Roy Ritterhouse comes up with (which the writers then have to create stories for) is of a beautiful, scantily-clad woman being menaced by what looks like a giant praying mantis.